Hip_Thrust_Glute_Bridge

 girl doing a hip thrust on the edge of a bench

-What is a Glute Bridge?
+What Is a Glute Bridge?

 A glute bridge is a popular exercise for beginners because it can easily be done without equipment, but it’s also great for activating the glutes during a warmup.